basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 level.
 When set to an integer, the parameter refers to the aggressiveness of compression, on a scale from 0 to 9. <code>on</code>
 is equivalent to 6, whereas <code>off</code> is equivalent to 0.
-Higher values for compression tend to be more CPU intensive.<td>
+Higher values for compression tend to be more CPU intensive.</td>
 <td><code>1</code></td>
 </tr>